-A termite barrier treatment is a process of creating a perimetre of trenches around the home and pouring a liquid treatment into them.
+A termite barrier treatment is a process of creating a perimeter of trenches around the home and pouring a liquid treatment into them.
 To get into your home the termites have to pass through those trenches and they pick up a lethal dose of the treatment when they do.
 They then carry it back to the nest where it starts working there.
 Termites die within 8 to 21 days eliminating the nests.
 It is important for a termite barrier to be successful that they are putting in the barrier or trenches properly and take no short cuts in the termite treatment cost.
-Professional pest experts are the best way to ensure this method is successful and gives you long term protection from termites.
+Letting the termite control professional execute this is the best way to ensure this method is successful and gives you long term protection from termites.

 As part of the termite treatment prices they offer, the professional will:

 - Make sure they dig the trenches deep enough, below the footing by a good 100mm.

 - Make sure that per metre of trench there are 10 litres of liquid treatment.

 - Make sure that in concrete paths, they drill holes no further than 200mm apart.

 - Make sure that the tree roots that are against the trench wall sides are removed so there is no way for the termites to get around.

 - Make sure that as per Australian standards they offer a certificate of treatment certifying that all work meets those standards.

 Homes that especially suit the barrier method are those on flat blocks or slabs.
 You can get up to 8 years of protection so it is worth looking into termite treatment cost with local experts that offer barrier treatment methods.
 For smaller properties, it is likely to start around $2000 and then moving up as the property grows in size.
 If the termites are nesting in the home there would be additional costs for treating the home too.
 You can save money using a repellent chemical instead but it does not get carried back to the nest, so is not recommended.